24 Different Types of Bees in Michigan

 The Yellow-Banded Bumble Bee typically makes its nests in the ground or in abandoned animal burrows, such as mouse and rat burrows.

-Plus, the Yellow-Banded Bumble Bee is an important part of the Michigan ecosystem.
-Providing vital pollination services helps ensure that there is a healthy balance of flora and fauna in the state.
+The Yellow-Banded Bumble Bee is an important part of the Michigan ecosystem.
+Providing vital pollination services helps ensure a healthy balance of flora and fauna in the state.

-If you happen to spot one, take a moment to appreciate this majestic creature and its important role in keeping Michigan green and healthy.
+If you spot one, take a moment to appreciate this majestic creature and its important role in keeping Michigan green and healthy.

 16. Broad-Handed Leafcutter

 The Broad-Handed Leafcutter (Megachile latimanus) is a species of bee that can be found in the state of Michigan.
-This bee is solitary, meaning it doesn’t live in colonies like some other types of bees.
+This bee is solitary and doesn’t live in colonies like other bees.

 The Broad-Handed Leafcutter is a large bee with a brown head, thorax, and pale yellowish legs.